 40 * 136 / 430 = 12.65

 If the null hypothesis is true, we’d expect to see 12.65 fatalities for wearers of the Blue uniforms in our sample.
-Of course, we can’t have a fraction of a fatality, but that doesn’t affect the results.
+Of course, we can’t have a fraction of a death, but that doesn’t affect the results.

 Contingency Table with the Expected Values